Task Specific Attention is one more thing you need for object detection: Experiments

 \subsection{Implementation Details}

+\paragraph{Dataset.} We conducted experiments on COCO object detection \cite{DBLP:journals/corr/LinMBHPRDZ14_COCO} following the commonly used settings \cite{DBLP:journals/corr/abs-2005-12872_DETR, Zhu2020DDETR}, which report AP as bounding box AP, the integral metric over multiple thresholds.
+COCO contains 80 categories of approximately 160K images, which are split into the train2017, val2017, and test2017 subsets having 118K, 5K, and 41K images, respectively.
+In all our experiments, we used only the train2017 images for training.
+Evaluation was performed using the val and test-dev image sets.

-\paragraph{Training.} ImageNet pre-trained ResNet-50 is utilized as the backbone for ablations.Hyper-parameter setting and training strategy mainly follow Deformable DETR.
-We use the following settings: multi-scale training (resizing the input such that the shorter side is between 480 and 800 while the longer side is at most 1333), AdamW optimizer (initial learning rate of 0.0002, weight decay of 0.0001, and batch size of 8), and schedule of 50 epochs.
-The learning rate is decayed at the 40-th epoch by a factor of 0.1.
+\paragraph{Training.} ImageNet’s pre-trained ResNet-50 was utilized as the backbone for ablations.
+The hyper-parameter setting and training strategy mainly followed that of Deformable DETR.
+We used the following settings: multi-scale training (resizing the input such that the shorter side is between 480 and 800 while the longer side is at most 1333), AdamW optimizer (initial learning rate of 0.0002, weight decay of 0.0001, and batch size of 8), and schedule of 50 epochs.
+The learning rate was decayed at the 40-th epoch by a factor of 0.1.